 Canon’s EOS R-series mirrorless full-frame cameras are significantly smaller and lighter than their DSLR counterparts.
 Conversely, most RF-mount lenses are comparatively big and heavy, so any downsizing advantage is effectively lost.
 Enabling a better balance, this 35mm prime lens is nicely compact and weighs just 305g.
 It makes for a really discreet package with an EOS R camera, ideal for street photography and candid shooting.
 It also has a remarkably short minimum focus distance, at which it can reproduce small objects at half life size, thanks to its 0.5x macro capability.
 A 5-stop ‘hybrid’ stabilizer is also built-in, enabling steady handheld shooting even at very close range.
 All in all, it’s an ideal general-purpose prime for any EOS R-series camera.

 When shooting portraits, you generally want to lift people from their surroundings and make them the centre of attention.
 That can be hard to achieve, especially if you’re shooting against a detailed or cluttered background.
 A lens with a medium to long focal length and a ‘fast’ aperture rating of around f/1.4 to f/1.8 can solve the problem.
 With a tight depth of field, it’ll enable you to throw the background out of focus and make people stand out from their environment.
+Discover more with our guide to the best Canon portrait lenses.

 When buying a portrait prime, you usually need to make a choice between image stabilization or a fast f/1.4 aperture.
 This Canon lens gives you the best of both worlds, with no compromise in features or image quality, along with top-notch build quality and a full set of weather-seals.
 It comes with a nine-blade diaphragm that enables an extremely well-rounded aperture (for attractive ‘bokeh’), and Canon’s advanced ASC (Air Sphere Coating) to minimize ghosting and flare.
 It’s quite big and chunky but still noticeably smaller and lighter than the competing Sigma 85mm f/1.4 Art lens.
 It’s not quite as bitingly sharp as the Sigma but the Canon’s stabilizer can make a huge difference in low-light handheld shooting and its bokeh (the quality of defocused areas) is deliciously smooth and creamy.
 Specialist lenses like these are expensive (sorry!) but you get what you pay for.